/ 5 min read

 Human brain as role model: Deep Learning

-While nowadays everyone has an idea in mind about Artificial Intelligence (AI), Deep Learning can hardly be imagined.
+While nowadays everyone has an idea in mind about Artificial Intelligence (AI), Deep Learning is often still puzzling.
 Learning as a term is strongly connected to humans being the most intelligent species existing on earth.
 It is known that all consciousness takes place in the brain and among animals, the brain-to-body-ratio is seen as a measurement for intelligence.
 In nature, the brain is therefore the key to intelligence.
 Since evolution comes up with the smartest adaptions, the next step seems logical: Trying to rebuild the brain artificially.
 These efforts resulted in state-of-the-art algorithms using nature as a role model: Deep Learning.
 Now, new challenges can be faced, that were not imaginable before learning algorithms.
 What humans do intuitive can be almost impossible for a computer.
 For instance, recognizing faces is a simple task for most of us – no matter if one half of the face is in shadow or someone wears a different colored lipstick.
 But how should a computer know it is the same face when it is looking not the same as in the given data?
 Right, it can’t.
 Well, it couldn’t – until Machine Learning was invented and the concept of Deep Learning has been truly a break-through.

 What is Deep Learning?

 Deep Learning is a part of Machine Learning, which itself is a part of Artificial Intelligence (AI).

 The field of Artificial Intelligence contains Machine Learning and Deep Learning